Hot, dry weather predicted

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Hot weather continued to persist in the city here Thursday while Met office predicted similar weather conditions for the next 24 hours.
+LAHORE : Dry and hot weather was reported in the city here Thursday while Met office predicted similar weather conditions for the next 24 hours.

-Met officials said continental air is prevailing over most parts of the country.
-They predicted that very hot and dry weather is expected in most parts of the country.
-On Thursday, weather remained hot and dry in most parts of the country while very hot in upper Sindh, Makran, Sibbi Divisions.
-No rainfall was recorded across the country.
-Thursday’s maximum temperature was recorded at Mohen-Jo-Daro, Sibbi and Bhakkar where mercury reached 49°C while in Lahore, it was 42°C, minimum was 29°C and humidity level was 31 percent.
+Met officials said moist currents are penetrating in north Balochistan from Arabian Sea.
+A trough is prevailing over upper parts of the country, they said and predicted that very hot and dry weather is expected in most parts of the country.
+However, rain-thundershower with gusty winds is expected at few places in Gujranwala Division, Kashmir and its adjoining areas.

+No rainfall was recorded at any part of the country.
+Thursday’s maximum temperature was recorded at Sibbi where mercury reached 49°C whereas in Lahore it was 38°C, minimum was 27.3°C and humidity level was 41 percent.

-LAHORE: Hot weather continued to persist in the city here Thursday while Met office predicted similar weather conditions for the next 24 hours.
+LAHORE : Dry and hot weather was reported in the city here Thursday while Met office predicted similar weather conditions for the next 24 hours.

-Met officials said continental air is prevailing over most parts of the country.
-They predicted that very hot and dry weather is expected in most parts of the country.
-On Thursday, weather remained hot and dry in most parts of the country while very hot in upper Sindh, Makran, Sibbi Divisions.
-No rainfall was recorded across the country.
-Thursday’s maximum temperature was recorded at Mohen-Jo-Daro, Sibbi and Bhakkar where mercury reached 49°C while in Lahore, it was 42°C, minimum was 29°C and humidity level was 31 percent.
+Met officials said moist currents are penetrating in north Balochistan from Arabian Sea.
+A trough is prevailing over upper parts of the country, they said and predicted that very hot and dry weather is expected in most parts of the country.
+However, rain-thundershower with gusty winds is expected at few places in Gujranwala Division, Kashmir and its adjoining areas.

+No rainfall was recorded at any part of the country.
+Thursday’s maximum temperature was recorded at Sibbi where mercury reached 49°C whereas in Lahore it was 38°C, minimum was 27.3°C and humidity level was 41 percent.

 Comments